 |GARPGeneric Attribute Registration Protocol.||Tunnel|

-Megaport polices traffic to the committed information rate (CIR) of the ordered VXC speed.
+Megaport ONE polices traffic to the committed information rate (CIR) of the ordered VXC speed.
 Megaport does not shape customer traffic.
-You can configure your own shaper if required; however, do not exceed eight megabytes for the committed burst size (CBS).
+You can configure your own shaper if required; however, do not exceed four megabytes for the committed burst size (CBS).